 Please see the Method of Distribution and the NHTF Program Specific sections in the 2022 Annual Action Plan for site and neighborhood requirements for the State's HTF program, but note that the only eligible activity for the South Carolina NHTF Program is new rental housing.
 This is in compliance with the HTF eligible activities provided for in 24 CFR § 93.200, and the SC NHTF Program does not allow any of the prohibited activities identified in 24 CFR § 93.204.
 In selecting projects for funding, the Housing Authority makes sure that sites for proposed new rental construction projects meet the requirements in 24 CFR 983.57(e)(2).
 The Housing Authority also mirrors the other project requirements in 24 CFR Subparts G through J in the policies and procedures established for the NHTF program.
 These include eligibility as affordable rental housing, maximum per unit development subsidy amount, underwriting, subsidy layering, property standards, tenant protections and selection, other applicable Federal requirements, and performance reviews and sanctions.
-Some of these are described in the Method of Distribution and/or NHTF Program Specific sections of the 2023 Annual Action Plan, as well as in the Program documents available on the Authority's website.
+Some of these are described in the Method of

+Distribution and/or NHTF Program Specific sections of the 2024 Annual Action Plan, as well as in the Program documents available on the Authority's website.
-Tenure Type 0-30% AMI 0% of 30+ to poverty line (when poverty is higher than 30% AMI) % of the higher of 30+ AMI or poverty line to 50% AMI Total Occupied Units Units Completed, Not Occupied Total Completed Units

-Rental 18 0 0 0 0 18

-Homebuyer 0 0 0 0 0 0
+Tenure Type 0-30% 0% of 30+ to % of the higher Total Units Total AMI poverty line (when poverty is higher than 30% AMI) of 30+ AMI or poverty line to 50% AMI Occupied Units Completed, Not Occupied Completed Units Rental 15 0 0 15 0 15 Homebuyer 0 0 0 0 0 0